Incoterms® 2020 Overview and Comparison

 CPT – Carriage Paid To (Insert named place of destination)

-- Risk Transfer: When goods are handed over to the first carrier (not when they arrive at destination).
+- Risk Transfer: When goods are handed over to the first carrier (not when they arrive at the destination).

 CIP – Carriage and Insurance Paid To (Insert named place of destination)

-- Buyer: Import clearance, duties, unloading.
+- Buyer: Import clearance, duties, and unloading.

 - Risk Transfer: When goods are handed over to the first carrier.